-To facilitate the identification, assessment, monitoring, and reporting of foreign exchange risk, FNZ has in place market risk controls and tolerances, which are set out below:
+To facilitate the identification, assessment, monitoring, and reporting of market risk FNZ has in place robust mechanisms and controls, which are set out below:

-- Risk appetite: A Risk Appetite Framework consists of qualitative statements and quantitative measures that are used to monitor market risk within the business. - Foreign exchange gap a nalyses: FNZ performs monthly gap analyses of its foreign exchange position to ensure risks associated with this are monitored and/or mitigated within acceptable levels of risk appetite.
+• Risk appetite and tolerance: A Risk Appetite Framework consists of qualitative statements and quantitative measures that are used to monitor market risk within the business.
+Risk tolerances act as an early warning to the business, in advance of breaching risk appetite, enabling the business to manage the risk and take timely action when required.
+These are monitored annually or where there is a material change to the business.

+• Market risk controls: FNZ (UK) Ltd has controls in place e.g. FNZ performs monthly gap analyses of its foreign exchange position to ensure risks associated with this are monitored and/or mitigated within acceptable levels of risk appetite.
 Hedging processes: FNZ has a rolling 12-month partial hedging process in place.
+Controls are tested regularly and updated where there is a material change to the business.